openAVproductions/openAV-ArtyFX/README.md

 Testing
 -------
 After the INSTALL step Ardour3, QTractor, and any other LV2 host should automatically find all plugins, and be able to use them.
-Test availablility with
+Test availability with
 ```
 $ lv2ls | grep openav